iluwatar/java-design-patterns/half-sync-half-async/README.md

 Benefits:

-* Improves responsiveness and throughput by separating blocking operations from non-blocking operations.
+* This pattern improves system responsiveness and throughput by isolating blocking operations from non-blocking ones, making it a valuable design pattern in Java concurrency.
 * Simplifies programming model by isolating asynchronous and synchronous processing layers.

 Trade-offs: